ghxiao/morph-xr2rml/README.md

-# Morph

-Morph-RDB (formerly called ODEMapster) is an RDB2RDF engine developed by the Ontology Engineering Group, that follows the R2RML specification (http://www.w3.org/TR/r2rml/).
+Morph-xR2RML is an implementation of the xR2RML mapping language, to describe mappings from relational or non relational databases to RDF.
+The current implementatiion supports the xR2RML language for relational databases (MySQL, PostgreSQL, MonetDB), and the MongoDB NoSQL document store.

+The xR2RML mapping language (https://hal.archives-ouvertes.fr/hal-01066663) is an extension of R2RML (http://www.w3.org/TR/r2rml/) and RML (http://semweb.mmlab.be/rml/spec.html).

-Morph-RDB supports two operational modes: data upgrade (generating RDF instances from data in a relational database) and query translation (SPARQL to SQL).
-Morph-RDB employs various optimisation techniques in order to generate efficient SQL queries, such as self-join elimination and subquery elimination.
+Morph-xR2RML was developed by the I3S laboratory (http://www.i3s.unice.fr/) as an extension of the Morph-RDB project (https://github.com/oeg-upm/morph-rdb) which is an implementation of R2RML.
+Morph-xR2RML supports the data materialization approach (generate RDF instances from data in a database) but, for now, it does not support query translation (SPARQL to DB native query language).

-Morph-RDB has been tested with real queries from various Spanish/EU projects and has proven to work faster than other state-of-the-art tools available.
-At the moment, Morph-RDB works with MySQL, PostgreSQL, and MonetDB.
+Limitations:
+- The generation of RDF collection and containers is not supported in the case of a regular join query in an RDB.
+- As in Morph-RDB, named target graphs are not supported.
+- NestedTermMaps are not implemented.
+As a result, collections or containers evaluated from a value without join will always contain literal with no term type, language tag nor datatype.
+Note this has no impact on collections or containers resulting from a join condition, as they always contain IRIs.